top of page

 Children are especially sensitive to mold exposure due to their immature immune systems, smaller body size, and developing lungs and organs.
 Because their brains and bodies are still forming, mold exposure during early developmental stages can interfere with neurological development, behavior, learning, and immune function in ways that may have lasting effects.
 In some cases, parents report:

 Mold detection dogs are elite scent detection canines—trained much like those used for bomb and narcotics detection.
 Their ability to locate hidden mold with pinpoint precision depends entirely on the quality and consistency of their training.
 That’s why we partnered with Bill Whitstine, the world-renowned Master Canine Trainer and originator of mold detection dog programs.
 The FBI, CIA and other intelligence/law enforcement agencies around the world rely on Mr. Whitstine and his training methods for the K9 training needed to protect millions of people every day.
 Our certified Handler/K9 team has completed over 1,000 hours of rigorous initial training and continues to train every single day to maintain—and continually sharpen—our accuracy.
 To further ensure unmatched reliability, we undergo independent third-party testing every quarter and are required to recertify annually.
-In addition to our canine specific training, Coltin (owner/handler) has completed thousands of additional hours of mold study/training and completes weekly continued mold education to help bring value to our clients.
+In addition to our canine specific training, Coltin (owner/handler) has completed hundreds of additional hours of mold study/training and is a certified Indoor Environmental Professional.
 This relentless commitment to excellence is how we deliver the most precise mold detection available anywhere.

 "How accurate is a mold dog" is a bit of a loaded question as so many variables come into play.
 In addition, certain environmental conditions come into play like odor availability, air flow, pressure, etc. All mold dogs are not equally capable.
 To maintain our certification we must maintain a minimum of 90% accuracy.
 Our daily working and training results however are typically much higher than that.